Mick Jagger

 Mick Jagger and Chrissie Shrimpton

 His relationship with aristocrat Marianne Faithfull, which began in 1966, was more serious.
-Even when Mick lived with actress and singer Marsha Hunt, he continued to see Marianne, feeling responsible for her as he had introduced her to drugs.
-Unfortunately, she struggled with addiction for many years, overcoming it only after forty.
+Even while Mick was living with actress and singer Marsha Hunt, he continued seeing Marianne, feeling responsible for her since he'd introduced her to drugs.
+Unfortunately, she battled addiction for many years, finally overcoming it only after turning forty.

 Marianne Faithfull and Mick Jagger